-Students will find that, regardless of the concentration and courses they choose, Villanova's diverse faculty members offer a variety of philosophical and practical approaches to the study of politics, and boast a wide range of scholarly interests.
+Students will find that Villanova's diverse faculty members offer a variety of philosophical, pedagogical and theoretical approaches to the study of politics, and boast a wide range of scholarly interests.

 All M.A. students are required to pass a written qualifying exam in the semester of their fifth course.
 The qualifying exam enable us to assess each student’s ability to integrate material from two or more courses, and to demonstrate sufficient knowledge of key concepts, theories and methodological approaches used in political science research.
 Each student must answer one general question, and one additional question in American Government, Comparative Politics or International Relations.
 Students should provide a written essay of approximately 10 double-spaced pages for each answer.
 For further information, please click here to access the pool of questions for the qualifying exams.